Linaro/squad/README.rst

 must be a hash (an object, strictly speaking).
 Test names go in the keys, and values must be either ``"pass"`` or ``"fail"``.

-Tests can be grouped in suites.
-For that, the test name must be prefixed with the group name and a slash (``/``).
+Tests can be grouped in test suites.
+For that, the test name must be prefixed with the suite name and a slash (``/``).
 Therefore, slashes are reserved characters in this context, and cannot be used in test names.
-Group names can have embedded slashes in them; so "foo/bar" means group "foo", test "bar"; and "foo/bar/baz" means group "foo/bar" test "baz".
+Suite names can have embedded slashes in them; so "foo/bar" means suite "foo", test "bar"; and "foo/bar/baz" means suite "foo/bar", test "baz".

 Example: